sjoachimsthaler/Blog/content/Showcase/Fronius/index.md

 In the future I want to make it more stable and a bit more efficient.
 But it runs quite stable as a docker container on a proxmox server in my home lab.

-When you want to check it out please visit the [repository](https://github.com/sjoachimsthaler/Fronius_Api_Stub).
+If you want to check it out please visit the [repository](https://github.com/sjoachimsthaler/Fronius_Api_Stub).